As the UK’s favourite 20th Century building, Coventry Cathedral is a must-see attraction.

 No visit would be complete without a visit to our gift shop!
 We are pleased to offer a range of Cathedral themed books and souvenirs, Blitz themed sweets and memorabilia, and cards, CD’s, and other items.
 The shop is located in the Undercroft of the Cathedral in St. Michael’s Gallery.

-Tickets for concerts and events can also be purchased here, dependent upon availability.
+Tickets for concerts and events can also be purchased at both retail outlets, dependent upon availability.
 See What’s On for more information about forthcoming events.

 Shop Opening Hours: